Friend zone: Criticism of the term

-Popular culture
+In popular culture

 The term was popularized by a 1994 episode of the American sitcom Friends entitled "The One with the Blackout", where the character Ross Geller, who was lovesick for Rachel Green, was described by character Joey Tribbiani as being the "mayor of the friend zone".

-The 2005 romantic comedy film Just Friends main plot device is that the protagonist Chris Brander (played by Ryan Reynolds) is "friend-zoned" by his best friend (and secret love interest since school) Jamie Palamino (played by Amy Smart).
+The 2005 romantic comedy film Just Friends's main plot device is that the protagonist Chris Brander (played by Ryan Reynolds) is "friend-zoned" by his best friend (and secret love interest since school) Jamie Palamino (played by Amy Smart).

 Chris Rock mentions the term in his 1996 "Bring the Pain" skit.
-He says that women have male friends but these men are friends with women they "haven't fucked yet".
-Then claims that men who have platonic friends is because of an accident and ending up in the friend zone is because of a "wrong turn somewhere."
+He says that women have male friends, but these men are friends with women they "haven't fucked yet".
+Rock then claims that men who have platonic friends is because of an accident and ending up in the friend zone is because of a "wrong turn somewhere".

 MTV aired a reality show entitled FriendZone from 2011 to 2013.
 Each episode is based around "crushers" who are friends with the "crushees" but want to begin relationships with them.

 The Cartoon Network series Regular Show brings up and shows the friend zone on a regular basis, as one of the show's main characters, Mordecai, and his friend Margaret experience shifts in their relationship.

-Anne-Marie and Marshmello's song, Friends, is dubbed "the official Friend zone anthem."